 Emerging technologies, environmental challenges and changing market landscape and business models mean that pioneers of change are much needed to build our collective future into a better shape.
 Innovation by individuals in companies that is added together could bring fundamental societal change.

 Startups are doing amazing things and have the capability, being nimble and agile as they are.
 As long as they are trying to do things for the right purpose, not just to turn a quick profit, or lure another unsuspecting user with a dopamine hit.
 So too companies behaving like startups which I wrote about here: Startup Innovation.
 More recently, Toyota Connected is doing some really interesting things.
-The video below explains and is just one such example I’ve been impressed with.
+This video which I cannot embed here explains and is just one such example I’ve been impressed with.
+I’ve included some screenshots below of the software innovations they are working on from the video.
 They are doing the hard work of building things themselves, including the capabilities.
 Innovation after all is hard and takes time, you have to be patient.
 They’ve been at it for the last three years but it’s worth it.

 The stats on innovation priority in the DanelDoodle at the top of this post are referenced on LinkedIn by Michele Zanini who alongside Gary Hamel wrote Humanocracy: Creating Organizations as Amazing as the People Inside Them.
 He goes on to quote further issues: